 Treatment for Avitaminosis

-However, once properly diagnosed and identified, treatment is pretty simple.
+However, once properly diagnosed and identified, the treatment is pretty simple.
 The primary treatment will be to supplement the lacking vitamin through a well-balanced diet where proper food intake is given.
 Diet changes and taking specialized supplements are also recommended.

 Although there is a need to supplement our diet with vitamins, it is crucial that you do not overdo it and take an excess amount.
 Overloading on vitamins can put your health at risk instead of helping your body function properly.
 Consuming excess vitamins above the recommended daily intake is dangerous and may result in symptoms of toxicity.